-Choosing the appropriate indicators to make technical debt visible and actionable in a dashboard is the first step in taking a consistent approach to tracking and addressing it across teams.
+Choosing the appropriate indicators to make technical debt visible and actionable in a dashboard is the first step in adopting a consistent approach to tracking and addressing it across teams.
 The lack of visibility contributes to mounting technical debt that slows down software delivery and negatively impacts quality.

-- Which debt should we fix?
+- Which debt should be prioritized for fixing?

-- How much progress teams are making in remediating technical debt?
+- How much progress are teams making in remediating technical debt?

-CODA Overview Dashboard
+Fixr Overview Dashboard

 - Establishing a consistent approach for measuring technical debt across teams by identifying and aggregating the highest-impact risk items.